 I think our founding fathers would like to see policies that create competition in terms of how we can reduce government in states, not increase it.

-When you're allowed to deduct the state and local taxes from your federal tax, what we're basically doing is low tax states are subsidizing high tax states.
+When you're allowed to deduct the state and local taxes from your federal tax, what we're basically doing is low-tax states are subsidizing high-tax states.

 Then we're not enforcing the laws on the border.

-Now you're now you're a senator.
+Now, you're a senator.

 You're a lawmaker.

-You are a coequal branch of government.
+You are a co-equal branch of government.

-When the executive branch unilaterally decides to aid a bet and enable law breaking like they are at the border right now.
+When the executive branch unilaterally decides to aid, abet, and enable lawbreaking like they are at the border right now.

 I mean, what recourse is there?

-I've got to believe that that other third branch coequal branch of government, the judicial branch, would uphold what the laws of the land are, and if they want to let people in and have open borders and then later amnesty, that they'd have to do it the legal way.
+And if they want to let people in and have open borders and then later amnesty, that they'd have to do it the legal way.

-Why is that not been challenged yet?
+Why has that not been challenged yet?

 Sean, it is going to be.